Interested in learning some basic Turkish words and phrases for traveling? Perfect!

 - Where is (…)? – (…) nerede?
 (Neh-reh-deh)

 (…) nerede is one of the most useful Turkish phrases for tourists.
-It allows tourists to easily ask any locals about where is a certain thing is.
+It allows tourists to easily ask any locals where a certain thing is.
 You simply replace the (…) with any location you want to inquire about.

 For example, as we have above, tuvalet nerede translates to where is the toilet.
 If you want to say where is the Grand Bazaar (one of the most visited places in Istanbul), you would combine Grand Bazaar (Kapalı Çarşı in Turkis) and nerede.